openziti/ziti-tunnel-sdk-c/docker/README.md

 Run `ziti-edge-tunnel`, the C-SDK tunneler for Linux. `ziti-edge-tunnel` captures network traffic that is destined for Ziti services and proxies the packet payloads to the associated Ziti service.
-See the [README](README.md) and [the doc](https://openziti.github.io/ziti/clients/linux.html) for more details.
+See the [repo README](../README.md) and [the doc](https://openziti.github.io/ziti/clients/linux.html) for more details.

 This container image requires access to a Ziti enrollment token (JWT), and a persistent volume mounted at "/ziti-edge-tunnel" to save the configuration file that is created